User Research Questions

 • Specific enough that you know when you’ve found an answer, and you can find that answer within the scope of a study.

-For example, “how do university students use Linkedin?” may not be specific enough for a single study, because there are many different sub-populations of university students who may have different needs, goals, and behaviors regarding the site.
-Instead, you might ask: “How do American university students use Linkedin for career-related research?”
+For example, “how do university students use LinkedIn?” may not be specific enough for a single study, because there are many different sub-populations of university students who may have different needs, goals, and behaviors regarding the site.
+Instead, you might ask: “How do American university students use LinkedIn for career-related research?”

 • Practical enough that you can reasonably answer the question with the time and resources you have available.